Potasya/customer-onboarding/README.md

-# Inyova Customer Onboarding Homework
+# Customer Onboarding

-This project is an Angular application that focuses on implementing a personal details feature for Inyova's customer onboarding process.
+This project is an Angular application that focuses on implementing a personal details feature for customer onboarding process.
 It was generated with Angular CLI version 15.2.6.

 ## Description